Certified Master Forensic Social Worker, CMFSW® Program

 - Meets employer or governmental requirements

-This course will focus on the ethics of forensic social work practice and will review the National Association of Social Workers (NASW) ethical standards (1996) with specific concentration on the following:
+This course will focus on the ethics of forensic social work practices and will review the National Association of Social Workers (NASW) ethical standards (1996), with specific concentration on the following:

 - Informed consent

 The Certified Master Forensic Social Worker, CMFSW® program requires Certified Members to obtain 30 Continuing Education Credits every 3 years.
 Excess credits obtained during that 3 year period will not be applied to the following recertification window.